-- See Figure 2-80.
-Hold the forcing screw while tightening the nut to draw the bearings into the steering head.
-Continue tightening until both bearings are fully seated. - 8.
-Visually check to make sure the bearings are completely seated against the shoulders in the steering head. - Install forks, front wheel, and lower fork clamp/steering stem as an assembly. - 10.
+- 6. See Figure 2-80.
+Hold the forcing screw while tightening the nut to draw the bearing into the steering head.
+Continue tightening until the bearing is fully seated. - 7.
+Visually check to make sure the bearing is completely seated against the shoulder in the steering head. - 8.
+Repeat this process for the lower bearing. - Install forks, front wheel, and lower fork clamp/steering stem as an assembly. - 10.
 Install upper fork clamp. - 11.
 Tighten steering stem capnut to 38-42 ft-lbs (52-57 Nm). - 12.
 Use LOCTITE 272 on steering stem pinch fastener and tighten to 17-19 ft-lbs (23-26 Nm). - 13.
 Install headlight assembly and support bracket.
 See 2.25 HEADLIGHT ASSEMBLY AND SUPPORT BRACKET.